Rangers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Julio Rodriguez and the Seattle Mariners match up with Josh Jung and the Texas Rangers on Saturday at 4:05 PM ET at Globe Life Field.
+Marcus Semien and the Texas Rangers will play Julio Rodriguez and the Seattle Mariners on Sunday at Globe Life Field, at 2:35 PM ET.

+The Mariners are +125 moneyline underdogs in this matchup against the favorite Rangers (-150).
+The total is 7.5 runs for this matchup.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.